L-Mykola/binance-orderbook-monitoring-system/readme.md

 - **Notification Module:** Generates and sends notifications to the designated Telegram group using the `python-telegram-bot` library when anomalies are detected.
 - **Parallel Processing:** Implements parallel processing using asyncio tasks to handle data processing for multiple currency pairs concurrently.
 - **Configuration Manager:** Loads system configurations from the `settings.json` file.
-- **Performance Monitoring:** Logs information about significant order volume deviations to the console.
+- **Performance Monitoring:** Logs information about significant order volume deviations to the `performance.log` file.

 ## Installation and Setup